benny-png/benny-png/README.md

 - 🤔 I’m looking for help with pyqt Desktop designing
 - 💬 Ask me about technology and scientists
 - 😄 Pronouns: Him
-- ⚡ Fun fact: I commit with Spaces...
+- ⚡ Fun fact: I commit with Spaces... and got reject into all ivys

 💡 Currently I'm Always learning, always creating, always improving!